earthly/earthly/examples/terraform/README.md

 This target runs localstack and applies the Terraform to it.
 This is easy to do because it doesn't require a cloud to actually test applying your Terraform.

-Requires priveleged mode to spin up the Localstack using DIND.
+Requires privileged mode to spin up the localstack using DIND.

 Saves the `.tfstate` to show how it can work with Earthly.
 It will not work on the next go around; because the localstack instance it was created in is gone.